ganyicz/bond/README.md

 </div>
 ```

-This will likely be revisited in the next release.
+This will likely be revisited in the next release with a more structured approach to icons.

 ### TypeScript